KacperOdzimek/SimpleGameEngine/Docs.md

 Mesh components is a family of components, derived from abstract ``mesh`` component.
 When an mesh component is created it *registers* itself to the ``renderer`` using the ``renderer::register_mesh_component`` function.
 Since now component will be rendered, until it gets killed in some way.
 Then it *unregisters* itself from the ``renderer`` using the ``renderer::unregister_mesh_component`` and is no longer visible to the rendering system.

 ## Mesh component contents
 The most important members of the ``mesh`` class are the ``get_render_config`` and ``pass_transformation`` abstract functions.
 The first one is used by renderer to assign the component to one of the ``rendering pipelines``.
 Each rendering pipeline represents another configuration (rendering::render_config), i.e. struct of ``{a shader asset, a mesh asset, and a set of textures}``.
 Each pipeline is drawn in one draw call.
 The second function is used by renderer to get acquire components's transform.
-It takes as an argument a reference to a ``transformations_buffer_iterator`` object, through whose ``put`` method, mesh can pass it's transform to the gpu.
+It takes as an argument a reference to a ``transformations_buffer_stream`` object, through whose ``put`` method, mesh can pass it's transform to the gpu.

 ## Mesh tranformation
-The data passed by the ``transformations_buffer_iterator`` must follow certain order.
+The data passed by the ``transformations_buffer_stream`` must follow certain order.
 ```yaml
 float position x : world position x
 float position y : world position y